i2y/mochi/doc/TESTS.rst

 3. In this file import `mochi.utils.pycloader.get_module`.
 4. Import the Mochi file as Python module with `mod_<name> = get_module('<name>', file_path=__file__)`
-5. Use the Mochi functions in your test, referencing them as `mod_<name>.<mochi_func>`.
+5. Use the Mochi functions in your tests, referencing them as `mod_<name>.<mochi_func>`.
 6. Run `inv test` from the main directory.
 7. Change your test so that `assert` fails to see how a failed